exporl/apex-documentation/studies/index.md

 Public studies only download experiments, while private studies will also attempt to upload their results to the repository.

+Note that this documentation refers to an internal page for managing studies, and as such is not (completely) applicable to external installations.

 Getting started
 ---------------

+### creating a study

+Go to `https://exporl.med.kuleuven.be/apex-study/` and press the `Studies` button.
+On the studies page press `Add study`.
+Fill in the form and press `Submit`.

+You can also update a study (add branches and view linked devices) on the studies page.

-### public study
+### linking to public study

-1. Create a git repository on a server.
-Commit your experiments to a branch in this repository.

-2. In APEX go to `file > link a new study`.
+1. In APEX go to `file > link a new study`.
 If no studies are present you will be sent to the `Secure Shell keys` tab.

+2. Copy paste the contents of the `Public key` box into the device dialog at `https://exporl.med.kuleuven.be/apex-study/`.
+On Android you can press the `Share` button and a browser with this page will be opened, with the url already filled in.

+3. Give the device access to your study.
+At `https://exporl.med.kuleuven.be/apex-study/` go to `Link device to study`.
+   Click on a device (or multiple ones), select a study and one or more branches and press `Link`.

-3. For a public study you can ignore this and go straight to `New...` on the `Studies` tab.
+4. Then go to `New...` on the `Studies` tab.

-4. Simple paste the url to your git repository there.
+5. Simple paste the url to your git repository inside the `Url` field.
    Libgit2 can use http/https[^1] or ssh.

-5. Uncheck `Upload results`.
+6. Uncheck `Upload results`.
 Select the branch containing the experiment files, and click `Link study`.

-### private study
+### linking to private study

-1. Create a git repository on a server.
-Commit your experiments to a branch in this repository.

-2. In APEX go to `file > link a new study`.
+1. In APEX go to `file > link a new study`.
 If no studies are present you will be sent to the `Secure Shell keys` tab.

-3. For a private study use the secure shell key to give your machine access[^2] to your repository.
+2. Copy paste the contents of the `Public key` box into the device dialog at `https://exporl.med.kuleuven.be/apex-study/`.
+On Android you can press the `Share` button and a browser with this page will be opened, with the url already filled in.

+3. Give the device access to your study.
+At `https://exporl.med.kuleuven.be/apex-study/` go to `Link device to study`.
+   Click on a device (or multiple ones), select a study and one or more branches and press `Link`.

 4. Then go to `New...` on the `Studies` tab.